 Case Study

-This is how I used social media to increase members of a women’s fitness club by 50% and earn the client Northants’ Best Fitness Instructor Award for 2023.
+This is how I used social media to sell-out a local women's fitness club with 60 members and earn the client Northants’ Best Fitness Instructor Award for 2023.

 A room of women exercising